Reach New Heights

 This morning, your guide will take you to Chinchero, known for the extraordinary textile art developed by its inhabitants.
 A picnic lunch will be enjoyed at a spectacular location and afterwards, you will continue to Moray, an important site used for agricultural experimentation during Inca times.

-Your guide will take you to explore some of the most representatives sites of Cusco today, including a 16th-century catherdral, Santo Domingo Convent, the San Pedro Market, the traditional San Blas neighbourhood and the Chocolate Factory.
+Your guide will take you to explore some of the most representatives sites of Cuzco today, including a 16th-century cathedral, Santo Domingo Convent, the San Pedro Market, the traditional San Blas neighbourhood and the Chocolate Factory.

 Depending on your flight home we will either fly to Lima or drive, stopping along the way at Hacienda San Jose for lunch.
 And then, Bon Voyage!